 - City's new seaport levy growth brings in USD 74,2 million per year and helped paying for the new projects.
 It also funded environmental programs.
 It is expected to be approved a 3% property tax increase, which means the owner of USD 590,000 property (currently paying USD 69 annually to the port) would pay around $70 in 2019, and $79 in 2023.

-- Port's capital improvement plan includes upgrades to Fishermen's Terminal, new light industrial space in Interbay (close to Terminal 91), modernization of Bell Harbor's conference center, new cruise terminal (which location will be decided in 2019).
+- Port's capital improvement plan includes upgraded to Fishermen's Terminal, new light industrial space in Interbay (close to Terminal 91), modernization of Bell Harbor's conference center, new cruise terminal (at Pier 46).

 Construction works on the new Pier 46 Terminal (USD 340 million project) started on March 13, 2019.
 The new "Terminal 5" can handle ULCV (ultra-large container vessels/boxships), supports ~6600 direct jobs and generates USD 2+ billion in annual business activities.
 From the US$ 340M, the private company SSA Terminals (subsidiary of SSA Marine Inc) contributed US$ 160M.
 The 185-acre (75-hectares) terminal will be open in 2 phases - one berth in 2021-Q1, and the other in 2023.
 Terminal 5 can handle simultaneously 2 large boxships (max capacity 18,000 TEU-containers).
 Port Seattle's North and South harbor container terminals can handle ships with max capacity 14,000 TEUs.

-The new cruise terminal will be operated by a private company (TBA) which is due to be responsible for 50% of all development costs (~USD 100 million).
+The new "Cruise Terminal 46" as a project is currently suspended.
+When restarted, the new facility will be operated by a private company (TBA) which is due to be responsible for 50% of all development costs (~USD 100 million).
 Terminal 46 is located south of downtown and has 3100 ft (945 m) berthing, 50 ft (15 m) water depth / max draught, combined land area 86 acres (350,000 m2) and a cruise terminal building with capacity 5,000 passengers.
 Berth's northern portion serves as cruise dock (land area 29 acres / 117,360 m2), while its south end is for docking of breakbulk cargo ships.

 Since 2019, Terminal 46 is no longer used for international container shipping.
 Cruise terminal's completion is scheduled for 2020.
 The new facility will also have shoreside power capabilities.